friction2d/friction2d.github.io/_drafts/friction-096.md

 ## Linux

-* Removed Ubuntu native packages
-  * We won't ship distro specific packages anymore, see universal build
-* Removed Flatpak package
 * Fixed broken RPM package
 * Bundle xcb libraries for better compatibility

 ## Other

-* Several crash fixes
+* Several bug/crash fixes
 * Major improvements to the build process
-* Started moving GUI code to frictionui library
-* Moved more code to the frictioncore library
+* More modular code
-* Removed a lot of unused code
+* Removed/Refactored a lot of legacy code
 * Upgraded from Qt 5.12.12 to Qt 5.15.14
-  * Should fix several UI issues on Windows
+  * Fixes several UI issues
-  * Might also introduce new issues
+  * Qt 5.15.14 is now a requirement
-* Downgraded to known good (for us) FFmpeg version
+* Warning during startup if using unsupported FFmpeg version
+  * We only support the version we ship with our binaries
 * QtSvg and image formats is not needed anymore, we only need PNG (included in qtbase)

 [**Full Changelog**](https://github.com/friction2d/friction/compare/v0.9.5...v0.9.6).

 ## Known Issues

-* Friction is beta quality software, expect issues and missing/broken features
+* Friction is in early development, expect issues and missing features
 * CSS style sheets are not supported when importing an SVG
   * SVG's from Adobe Illustrator (and others?) may have issues due to this
   * In some circumstances this might result in an invalid undo state after import
 * SVG gradients may not import correctly
   * In general gradients needs some work
 * There are still some minor issues with HiDPI
-* Shader effects are still experimental and may introduce issues
+* Shader effects are still experimental
+* GPU accelerated path support may not be supported on Radeon cards (no AA)
+  * Can be disabled in settings
+* Flickering on some projects (GPUs) during playback/video export
+  * Disable GPU in settings/effects

 And more, see our [issue tracker](https://github.com/friction2d/friction/issues) for more information.